-Let me clear something up immediately: Spanish moss is not Spanish, and it is not moss.
-It’s a flowering plant — Tillandsia usneoides — a member of the bromeliad family, making it a distant relative of the pineapple.
-This is the kind of thing I mention on tours and watch people visibly recalibrate their entire understanding of what they’re looking at.
+Let me clear something up right away.
+Spanish moss is not Spanish, and it is not moss.
+It’s a flowering plant — Tillandsia usneoides — a member of the bromeliad family.
+That makes it a distant relative of the pineapple.
+I mention this on tours and watch people visibly recalibrate everything they thought they were looking at.

 It’s also not killing the trees.
-Spanish moss is an epiphyte — it uses the tree for structural support only, getting everything it needs from the air and rain.
-The trees it drapes over are not being parasitized.
+Spanish moss is an epiphyte — it uses the tree for structural support only.
+It pulls everything it needs directly from the air and rain.
+So the trees it drapes over are not being parasitized.
 They’re just providing a place to hang.

 So What Is It Actually Doing?

-Spanish moss absorbs moisture and nutrients directly from the atmosphere through tiny scales called trichomes.
-It has no root system attached to the tree — it anchors itself with a thin holdfast, hangs down, and photosynthesizes.
+Spanish moss absorbs moisture and nutrients directly from the atmosphere.
+It does this through tiny scales called trichomes.
+Specifically, it has no root system attached to the tree at all.
+Instead, it anchors itself with a thin holdfast, hangs down, and photosynthesizes.
 A healthy live oak handles Spanish moss the way you’d handle wearing a scarf.
 Barely noticeable.

 Why Does It Only Grow on Certain Trees?

-Live oaks and bald cypresses dominate in Savannah because their rough bark provides good purchase and their pH tolerates the moss well.
-The other factor is humidity — Savannah’s position at sea level surrounded by tidal marsh creates the persistent atmospheric moisture Spanish moss needs.
-The moss and the geography are matched.
+Live oaks and bald cypresses dominate in Savannah for two reasons.
+First, their rough bark provides good purchase.
+Second, their pH tolerates the moss well.
+Beyond that, humidity matters enormously.
+Savannah sits at sea level, surrounded by tidal marsh.
+As a result, the city produces the persistent atmospheric moisture Spanish moss needs.
+The moss and the geography are perfectly matched.

 Historical Uses You Probably Don’t Know

 Spanish moss was commercially harvested throughout the 19th and early 20th centuries.
-After the gray outer scales were removed through “ginning,” the dark inner fibers stuffed mattresses, furniture, and early automobile seats — Ford used it in Model T seats.
-Indigenous peoples used it for insulation and nesting material.
-Gullah Geechee communities of coastal Georgia used it medicinally for generations.
+Workers removed the gray outer scales through a process called “ginning.”
+The dark inner fibers then stuffed mattresses, furniture, and early automobile seats.
+In fact, Ford used them in Model T seats.
+Additionally, Indigenous peoples used the moss for insulation and nesting material.
+Gullah Geechee communities of coastal Georgia relied on it medicinally for generations.

 Experience Savannah In Person